mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
-we need to keep track of the desired scale. for that, we'll add a scale variable to DrawBuffer.
+we need to keep track of the desired scale. for that, we'll add a scale variable to `DrawBuffer`.
-	arguably, the ShapeScale variable added to the DrawBuffer class is bad design.
+	arguably, the `ShapeScale` variable added to the `DrawBuffer` class is bad design.
 	this partial class implementation could instead be a subclass, to keep a clearer boundary between buffer management and drawing with a scale.
 	I am making the intentional choice to combine these ideas into the same class, to reduce my cognitive load for this system.
 		Because this code is in a separate file, I can fix this more easily later if the design weighs on me.